Banja of Peja

 Banja of Peja (Albanian: Banja e Pejës, Serbian Cyrillic: Пећка Бања) is a township located in the municipality of Istog, Kosovo.
 To many people it is known by the name Ilixhe.
 It is a tourist health center with services in Istog and in the region, offering quality for inhabitation, highly developed infrastructure and services.

 Location

-Banja of Peja is a township in the western Metohija, in the municipality of Istok.
+Banja of Peja is a village in the Dukagjini plain, in the municipality of Istok.
 It shares its borders with the local community Vrellë in north, with the local community Dobrushë in southeast and municipality of Peja in southwest.
 It is located 80 km away from Pristina and 12 km away from Peja.
 Nearby flows the White Drin river and Lumbardhi i Pejës river.
-Banja of Peja is 520m above sea level.
+Banja of Peja sits 520m above sea level.

 Geographic location

 Banja of Peja is located in the north geographic width between 42°41’ and 42°45’, and in the east of Greenwich meridian between 18°0’ and 18°6’, in about 520m above sea level.
 It is located not too far from the radius of Rugova ridges by getting the southwest position related to Mokna and Currova, and the south one with Accursed Mountains, Korenica and Sejnova, as well as the southeastern one related to Zhleb and Ruselina.

 Through the Rugova ridge and the edge of Cakorri, Banja of Peja is connected to Plav and Gusinje, ending up to Montenegro.